What Sediment Buildup Looks Like:

 In the case of internal damage to the hot water heater, you’ll almost always need to replace the unit completely.
 If you think that your hot water tank is compromised but you’re not certain, it’s a good idea to hire a plumber to take a look at it – that way, if the issue isn’t with the heater tank, you can avoid the expense of purchasing a brand-new unit.

 Do you have this Gadget?
 It could save your space from flooding by a simple water tank leak https://www.youtube.com/shorts/Ac49C06svgQ

 Got A Leaky Water Heater?
 Get Professional Troubleshooting & Diagnosis

 A leaky water heater is a big deal.
 If your water heater is leaking, it’s likely in need of urgent repairs.
-So if your water heater is leaking around the bottom, it’s best to contact the pros at G&C Plumbing and Heating.
-We can examine your hot water heater, determine the root cause of the problem, and recommend the appropriate maintenance and repairs – or install a new water heater to replace your damaged unit.
-Contact us now to get the help you need.
+Read about if your water heater is leaking around the top.